BSC-CNS-EAPM/horus/HorusAPI/docs/source/webapp_mode/index.rst

         // If user registration is required, you may allow them to use the app in demo mode.
 Which means they can use the app without registering
         // But they cannot send any flow and their session is removed after they leave the page
         allowDemoUser: true,
+        // When not using requireRegistration, you may want to remove automatically
+        // the anonymus user data after a certain time.
+Specify the time in days
+        deleteInterval: 1,
+        // Quotas for the anonymus users.
+Only the maximum number of flows can be set
+        maxFlowsAnonymous: 10,
         // Mail server configuration
         mailServer: {
           host: "smtp.mail.com",